-Drawbacks: Zen to Done doesn’t work for every type of workflow management.
-Some find that it does not have a structured approach to managing time, because of its focus on tasks.
+Zen to Done doesn’t work for every type of workflow management.
+Some find that it does not have a structured approach to managing time because of its focus on tasks.

 - Figure out your goals.
 Three is a good starting point.

-- Define the daily minimums for each goal: For example: Do three pushups, clean office for five minutes.
+- Define the daily minimums for each goal.
+For example: Do 3 pushups, clean office for 5 minutes.

 - Put your calendar in a prominent place on your wall.

-- Use a huge red marker and put an X over each day that you’re successful.
+- Use a huge red marker, and put an X over each day you’re successful.